lightoj-dev/problem-tutorials/1331/en.md

 Find the angle of each vertex of the triangle by the following formula <br>
 <img src="eq3"> <br>
 <br>
-after that find the Area of a sector of a circle from the following equation and subtract it form the total area <br>
+After that find the Area of a sector of a circle from the following equation and subtract it form the total area <br>
 <img src="eq4"> <br>
 <br>
-where r = radius and theta = angle
+Where r = radius and theta = angle

 - Time Complexity: `O(1)` per test case.
 - Memory Complexity: `O(1)` per test case.